cbk914/DCABot/README.md

 If you choose to run the bot on this setup, you can run a separate monitor program `dcapoll.py` to show some stats on the Inky pHAT display as seen in the picture---with 10 minute intervals.
 The left half of the display will show the following:
 * Timestamp of last display update
-* How much XBT, ETH, and XTZ the bot has bought
+* How much crypto the bot has bought
-* How much I have spent in total
+* How much it has spent in total
-* How much it's worth in total
+* How much the crypto is worth in total
-* The change in euro
+* The change in FIAT
 * The change in percent

 The right half, on the other hand, will show the following:
-* Today's configuration (time, pair, amount)
+* Today's configuration (time, crypto, amount)
 * Current balance on Kraken
 * How many days are left based on the weekly configuration
 * The local (SSH) IP address